 - Standard - this includes access to the base desktop software.

 - Standalone - this includes access to the base desktop software, MATLAB Drive, online courses, and along with all of the additional toolboxes and the MathWorks website.

 - Standard License - available to all students, faculty and staff

-- Standalone License* - only available to students, faculty and staff in the following departments: BioMedical Engineering, Chemical Engineering, CNBC, ECE, Mechanical Engineering, NREC, SCS, Tepper
+- Standalone License* - only available to students, faculty and staff of the following: Neuroscience Institute, Biomedical Engineering, Chemical Engineering, Electrical and Computer Engineering, Mechanical Engineering, National Robotics Engineering Center (NREC), School of Computer Science, Tepper